bkielbasa/developer20/content/post/testing-in-go/index.md

     - golang
 ---

 There are many practices and tactics that tackle testing.
-Today, I'll share with you how I write tests in my projects.
-Please notice that you may find it useful when you're starting a new project or an independent part of existing applications.
+Today, I’ll share with you how I write tests for my projects.
+Please notice that you may find it useful when starting a new project or an independent part of existing applications.
 You may find it difficult to apply in an already existing application.
-It's not impossible but may be challenging.
+It’s not impossible but it may be challenging.

 {{< table_of_contents >}}